qgears/rtemplate/README.md

 # rtemplate

-RTemplate is a simple template language.
+RTemplate is a simple template language with an Eclipse based editor.
 It is mainly used in Java to implement code generators and simple HTML generators.

 ![Screenshot of RTemplate editor in Eclipse](screenshots/usage-overview.png "Screenshot of RTemplate editor in Eclipse")